 3. Remove the toasted pecans from the skillet to cool.

 Pro Tip: The best way is to buy more pecans than you need.
 That way you can snack on them and use them in recipes like Blueberry Muffin Cake.

 Buying a big bag also is a good insurance policy in case you burn the pecans when toasting them.

 I can’t tell you how many times I’ve done that because I’ve walked away to do something else and then forgot they were on the stove.
-Then I had to run to the store to buy more.

 Enjoy Life Chocolate is gluten free, dairy free, and vegan.

 Since this a gluten-free dairy-free pecan pie, I recommend using a tasty vegan butter like Earth Balance.